Zelda64Recomp/Zelda64Recomp/BUILDING.md

 Voilà!
 You should now have a `Zelda64Recompiled` file in the `build-cmake` directory!

+> [!IMPORTANT]
-_Note: In the game itself, you should be using a standard ROM, not the decompressed one._
+> In the game itself, you should be using a standard ROM, not the decompressed one.